Team-DataScientists/datascience-docs/docs/DataScience/target/haji.md

  Module-7 | September 25 - October 20|     |
  Module-8 | October 20 - November20  |     |
  Module-9 | November20 - December 25 |     |

+Applied AI - By the end of December
+Algorithms - By the end of December
+DBMS - Oracle - MangoDB - By the end of December